 Are you going to do some foraging this spring?

-Foraging is a wonderful outdoor activity, that might just score you some free food.
+Spring foraging is a wonderful outdoor activity, that might just score you some free food.
 As always, with any kind of foraging, it is super, SUPER important to get a positive identification of any plant that you are going to pick.
 Some plants, like poison hemlock, are poisonous even just to touch.
+If you’re new to foraging, you need to check out my Beginner’s Guide to Foraging.

 If you have a smart phone, I would suggest getting a good plant identification app.
 If you don’t have a smart phone, or just want to have anytime access to plant identification, get a good field guide book for your area.